sonamdo/hello-world/README.md

 # hello-world
 Test repository
-Testing out how github works
+Im testing out github to see how it works